mempool/mempool/backend/README.md

 These instructions are mostly intended for developers.

 If you choose to use these instructions for a production setup, be aware that you will still probably need to do additional configuration for your specific OS, environment, use-case, etc. We do our best here to provide a good starting point, but only proceed if you know what you're doing.

-Mempool does not provide support for custom setups.
+**We only provide support for this installation method to <a href="https://mempool.space/enterprise">Enterprise sponsors</a>.**

 See other ways to set up Mempool on [the main README](/../../#installation-methods).